-Dekila Chungyalpa is the founder and director of an award-winning capacity building and outreach program at the University of Wisconsin–Madison for faith leaders, religious institutions, and culture keepers of Indigenous traditions.
-Known as the Loka Initiative, its mission is to support faith-led environmental efforts locally and around the world through collaborations with faith and Indigenous leaders on environmental protection, sustainable development, and climate issues.
+Dekila Chungyalpa is the founder and director of an award-winning capacity building and outreach program at the University of Wisconsin–Madison for faith leaders, religious institutions, and culture keepers of Indigenous traditions on environmental and climate issues.
+Known as the Loka Initiative, its vision is simple; that inner, community and planetary resilience are interdependent and we cannot achieve any one of these without working on the other two.

-Dekila serves as the environmental adviser and helped establish Khoryug, an association of Tibetan Buddhist monasteries and nunneries carrying out environmental and climate projects in the Himalayas under the auspices of His Holiness the Karmapa, the head of the Karma Kagyu lineage of Tibetan Buddhism.
+Dekila serves as the environmental adviser and helped establish Khoryug (www.khoryug.info), an association of Tibetan Buddhist monasteries and nunneries carrying out environmental and climate projects in the Himalayas under the auspices of His Holiness the Karmapa, the head of the Karma Kagyu lineage of Tibetan Buddhism.

 Contributions to HumansandNature.org: